italia/spid-cie-oidc-django/docs/AUTHENTICATION_ENDPOINT.md

 AuthenticationRequestSpid(**AUTHN_REQUEST_SPID)
 ````

-# How to export the authen successful response schema for SPID
+# How to export the authnsuccessful response schema for SPID

 ````
 ./manage.py shell